supgunjan/Keystroke_Authentication_Using_Autoencoder/README.md

 typing pattern of original user from others.
 Dataset consists of 2 features , flight time and hold time.If length of password is n , then dimensions of the dataset will be 2n-1.We can use capital letters and all types of special characters.

-# Results
+# Result
-In the results , I have shown Training and Testing Accuracies of different models with and without Autoencoder .
+In the result , I have shown Training and Testing Accuracies of different models with and without Autoencoder .

 Let's now install the Hardware and Software part of project.